niteshseram/brackets/PHP-Support-in-Brackets.md

 ### We've introduced the PHP support in Brackets 1.14, powered by the [PHP language server](https://github.com/felixfbecker/php-language-server).

+**Note:** The PHP features will only work if Brackets is able to find a valid PHP7 runtime in the system path, or if a valid PHP7 executable path configuration is set in `brackets.json`.
+Click [here](https://github.com/adobe/brackets/wiki/PHP-Support-in-Brackets#php-in-brackets-can-also-be-configured-using-custom-settings-in-bracketsjson) to understand about other PHP settings.

 ### Brackets now supports the following features for PHP:

 - **Code Hinting**  - Open a PHP file and just get going...